VishalR494/Dev_Ops/README.md

-this written through git thanks
+this written through it thanks
+2.This was committed to check this things